 Master of Science (M.S.)

 The M.S. degree program offers both the thesis and non-thesis options.
-Twenty-four course credits, including 2 seminar credits and six research credits are required for either option.
-The thesis option requires one seminar presentation and an oral defense of the thesis.
+Twenty-four course credits, including 2 seminar credits and 6 research credits are required for either option.
+The thesis option requires a seminar presentation and an oral defense of the thesis.
+The non-thesis option requires writing a "scholarly paper" that is reviewed by a committee of 3 faculty members.
 Copies of specific regulations are available from the Department of Chemistry and Biochemistry or on the internet at: www.chem.umd.edu.

 Doctor of Philosophy (Ph.D.)